NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Sudden Leap.md

 * * *

-**Special** If you have [[Feats/Felling Strike|Felling Strike]], you can use Felling Strike instead of a normal Strike.
+**Special** If you have [[Felling Strike|Felling Strike]], you can use Felling Strike instead of a normal Strike.
 This doesn't change the number of actions Sudden Leap takes.

 *Source: Pathfinder Player Core*
 *ORC*